-The Institute for Experiments with Business is a long-scale research project, situated within the FoAM network.
-Its exploratory purpose is to collect, produce and report on experiments with an array of business practices and materials, including (but not limited to) contracts, budgets, regulation, organisational forms and the business plan.
+The Institute for Experiments with Business (Ibex) is an emergent research entity, situated within the FoAM network.
+Its exploratory purpose is to collect, conduct and report on experiments in and with business, including new and wild takes on organisational staples such as budgets, contracts, organisational form, business mentoring and the business plan.

 The Clearwing Butterfly game is a citizen science experiment we have developed with Mónica Arias, Doris Gomez and Marianne Elias at the Centre d’Ecologie Fonctionnelle et Evolutive (CEFE) and Institut de l’information scientifique et technique in France.